nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>Period</td>
     <td>When the service definition is expected to be used</td>
-<td></td>
+<td>The effective period for a <code class="highlighter-rouge">ServiceDefinition</code> determines when the content is applicable for usage and is independent of publication and review dates.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">useContext</code></td>
       <td><code class="highlighter-rouge">0..*</code></td>
     <td>UsageContext</td>
     <td>This carries the context the content is intended to support.
 Examples include patient gender, age group</td>
 <td>This element SHOULD be populated with the appropriate expected usage of the <code class="highlighter-rouge">ServiceDefinition</code>.
-This will include patient gender, patient age group, user role/type.</td>
+This will include patient gender, patient age group, user role/type.
+These terms may be used to assist with indexing and searching for appropriate <code class="highlighter-rouge">ServiceDefinition</code> instances.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">jurisdiction</code></td>